matheusb432/rust-course/notes/02-data-types.md

 Type annotations are mostly optional within function bodies, they can be explicitly specified using let bindings, but it's usually better to let the compiler infer the types

+## Scalar Types

+A scalar type represents a single value.
+Rust has four primary scalar types: ints, floats, bools, and chars.

+### Integers

+the isize and usize types depend on the architecture of the computer your program is running on, as in “arch” types: 64 bits on a 64-bit architecture and 32 bits on a 32-bit architecture.

+### Floats

+The default float type is f64 because on modern CPUs, it’s roughly the same speed as f32 but is capable of more precision.
+All floating-point types are signed.

 ## Struct

 A struct (structure) is a type that contain multiple fields to group similar data together, much like an object